acntech/RoboSchool/README.md

 ## Get started

-To get start with development, run ''' docker-compose up -d''' to start the docker environment that supports the python packages needed.
+To get start with development, run ``` docker-compose up -d ``` to start the docker environment that supports the python packages needed.

 To access the environment with a terminal, run '''bash attatch.sh'''